TyeMcQueen/terraform-google-certificate-map-simple/README.md

 # terraform-google-certificate-map-simple

-A Terraform module for using GCP Certificate Manager to create one or more GCP-managed SSL Certificates (especially DNS-authenticated ones) and (optionally) place them all into a certificate map.
+A Terraform module for using GCP Cloud Certificate Manager to create one or more GCP-managed SSL Certificates (especially DNS-authorized ones) and (optionally) place them all into a certificate map.

 ## Contents